However, we allow some of our users to appeal a moderation decision with which they disagree.

 - The reported content does not infringe our Prohibited Content Policy: the content remains online;

-- The reported content is not appropriate for all ages: a parental filter is then applied to protect younger audiences
+- The reported content is not appropriate for all audiences: a filter to restrict access to sensitive content is then applied to protect sensitive audiences

 You can only appeal a moderation decision once.